 You can keep the cookies in as air tight container for about 5 days.

-Oatmeal Cookies with Cranberries and White Chocolate are the best oatmeal cookies recipe which compliments happiness and joy throughout the holiday season.
+Oatmeal Cookies with Cranberries and White Chocolate are the best soft and chewy oatmeal cookies recipe which compliments happiness and joy throughout the holiday season.

 - 1 cup all purpose flour